PocketwatchGames/steam-deploy/README.md

 * `message` - Provides progress messages.

 ## Contributing
-Feel free to send me an e-mail at `aferbrache@pocketwatchgames.com` or report issues via GitHub if you find any problems and I'll try to fix them.
-Pull requests are also cool :)
+Feel free to send us an e-mail at `support@pocketwatchgames.com` or report issues via GitHub.
+Original work on steam-deploy was done by Alex Ferbrache: twitter.com/AlexFerbrache